zenaton-samples/slack-to-airtable/README.md

 ## Context

-This example shows how to create a workflow that retrieves the latest messages from a Slack channel and stored their date, author and content in an Airtable table.
+This example shows how to create a workflow that retrieves the latest messages from a Slack channel and stores the date, author and content in an Airtable table.

 ## Requirements